JetBrains/adt-tools-base/misc/psi-extractor/README.txt

 installation).
 The source directory is only used for output: we write the artifact into prebuilts, and the signature file into the extraction tool source directory.)

+PSI vs UAST
+We will soon have an abstraction API on top of PSI called the UAST.
+Lint will switch to this as soon as possible.
+To make this upcoming switch eaier, this library will package PSI as the first version of UAST (e.g. the group id and artifact id is what it will be for UAST.)

 USAGE: